 Welcome to my art teaching blog!
 It’s called Wow Art Project because, before I started teaching art, I thought (naively!) that all you needed was an amazing art project and every student would eagerly tear into it.
-Now that I’ve been teaching for 5 years, that ideal still guides my search, but it doesn’t end there.
+Now that I’ve been teaching since 2012, that ideal still guides my search, but it doesn’t end there.

 My goal is to search high and low for art projects that are tons of fun.
 And…while they’re having fun making art…I’m also: